Opening Times: 7:00am to 4:00pm, Monday to Friday (plus selected Wednesdays during school holidays)

 The library offers resources and programs designed to foster a lifelong love of books and reading, and to help students develop critically important research and digital literacy skills.

-We also have a “makerspace”, where Junior School children can explore and create with a variety of materials and tools.
-The Library staff design weekly building and crafting challenges, which students can complete at break or lunch.
-The space features an over-sized LEGO wall and offers opportunities for students to tinker and explore.
+We also have a “makerspace”, where Junior School children can explore and create with a variety of crafts.
+The Library staff design weekly challenges, which students can complete at break or lunch.
+The space features a LEGO wall and offers opportunities for students to tinker and explore.

 How the Library is Used

-All Junior School classes visit the library for at least one lesson every week, utilizing the resources and reading spaces to conduct planned reading activities, and to return and check out books.
-Students in Years 3 to 6 may also use the library independently both before and after school (under the supervision of a Parent or Carer), and at break time and lunch time.
+All Junior School classes visit the library for at least one lesson every week, utilizing the resources and reading spaces to conduct planned reading activities, then to return and borrow books.
+Students in Years 3 to 6 may also use the library independently both before and after school (under the supervision of a Parent or Carer), and at break time and lunch time on their allocated days.

 In the Senior School, all students from Years 7-10 visit the library for at least one lesson every 10 day cycle as part of the English curriculum.
 All Senior school students have independent access to the library and its study areas, both before and after school, at break and lunch times and during independent study periods.